Stonewall Jackson Lake

 Stand Up Paddling(or as we call it--"Yoloing"), also known as SUP, is the perfect combination of surfing and traditional canoeing or kayaking.
 Using a canoe-like paddle and standing atop a larger version of a traditional longboard surfboard, paddlers push themselves through the water with perfectly choreographed side to side paddle strokes.
 Stand-up paddling offers a phenomenal core workout with a cadence much like swimming or cycling.
 The use of the boards is complimentary to resort guests.

 An early morning kayak/canoe trip is an excellent way to enjoy the wildlife along the lake.
 Kayaks are complimentary for resort guest and can be checked out at the recreation center by the pool.
-The recreation attendant can tell you good places to go based on your experience.
+The recreation attendant can tell you good places to go based on your experience. *Water equipment is available seasonally.
+Please call 304.269.8899 to ensure availability.

 The Popular Lick and Oak Lick Bays are closest to the marina by traveling north on the lake between the campground and the marina (across from the picnic area).
 The two areas are close together but are small.
 From the lodge, travel south around the campground point and look for the bays on the left via tunnels under the service road.